AnggaR96s/Reforestation/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## Why did the sentence fail the driving test?
+It never came to a full stop.